Ferrofluid: Electronic devices

 to the magnet.
 The fluid of magnetic particles forms a barrier which prevents debris from entering the interior of the hard drive.
 According to engineers at Ferrotec, ferrofluid seals on rotating shafts typically withstand 3 to 4 psi; additional seals can be stacked to form assemblies capable of withstanding higher pressures.

 Mechanical engineering

 Ferrofluids have friction-reducing capabilities.
 If applied to the surface of a strong enough magnet, such as one made of neodymium, it can cause the magnet to glide across smooth surfaces with minimal resistance.

-Ferrofluids can also be used in semi-active dampers in mechanical and aerospace applications.
-While passive dampers are generally bulkier and designed for a particular vibration source in mind, active dampers consume more power.
-Ferrofluid based dampers solve both of these issues and are becoming popular in the helicopter community, which has to deal with large inertial and aerodynamic vibrations.

 Materials science research

 Ferrofluids can be used to image magnetic domain structures on the surface of ferromagnetic materials using a technique developed by Francis Bitter.

 Loudspeakers

 Starting in 1973, ferrofluids have been used in loudspeakers to remove heat from the voice coil, and to passively damp the movement of the cone.
 They reside in what would normally be the air gap around the voice coil, held in place by the speaker's magnet.
 Since ferrofluids are paramagnetic, they obey Curie's law and thus become less magnetic at higher temperatures.
 A strong magnet placed near the voice coil (which produces heat) will attract cold ferrofluid more than hot ferrofluid thus pushing the heated ferrofluid away from the electric voice coil and toward a heat sink.
 This is a relatively efficient cooling method which requires no additional energy input.

 Bob Berkowitz of Acoustic Research began studying ferrofluid in 1972, using it to damp resonance of a tweeter.
 Dana Hathaway of Epicure in Massachusetts was using ferrofluid for tweeter damping in 1974, and he noticed the cooling mechanism.
 Fred Becker and Lou Melillo of Becker Electronics were also early adopters in 1976, with Melillo joining Ferrofluidics and publishing a paper in 1980.
 In concert sound, Showco began using ferrofluid in 1979 for cooling woofers.
 Panasonic was the first Asian manufacturer to put ferrofluid in commercial loudspeakers, in 1979.
 The field grew rapidly in the early 1980s.
 Today, some 300 million sound-generating transducers per year are produced with ferrofluid inside, including speakers installed in laptops, cell phones, headphones and earbuds.